MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Explore the **Improvement actions** available to comply with the Gramm-Leach-Bliley Act regulation.

-1. In the search bar on the top right of the list of improvement actions search for *DLP*.
+1. In the search bar on the top right of the list of improvement actions search for _DLP_.

 1. Select the improvement action for **Use default DLP policies for US Gramm Leach Bliley Act**.

 1. On the **Use default DLP policies for US Gramm Leach Bliley Act** page, on the **Overview** pane on the left, select **Assign action** to assign this improvement action to another compliance administrator.

-1. On the **Assign to user** fly out page on the right, enter *Megan* in the search field then press enter.

-1. Select the check box for **Megan Bowen** then select **Assign** at the bottom of the page to assign this improvement action to Megan Bowen.
+1. On the **Assign to user** flyout page on the right, search for _Megan_, then select the checkbox to the left of **Megan Bowen**.
+Select **Assign** at the bottom of the page to assign this improvement action to Megan Bowen.

 1. Back on the **Use default DLP policies for US Gramm Leach Bliley Act** page, you should see this improvement action has been assigned to Megan Bowen.

 ## Task 5 - Act on improvement action

-In this task, you will log into the Client 2 VM (LON-CL2) and navigate to Outlook to access Megan Bowen's email.
-You will then review and act upon the assigned improvement action in Compliance Manager.
+In this task, you will review and act upon the assigned improvement action in Compliance Manager.

-1. Leave Client 1 VM (LON-CL1) open as it is, and log into the Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.
+1. You should be logged into Client 1 VM (LON-CL1) open as the **lon-cl1\admin** and logged into Microsoft 365 as Joni Sherman.
+Sign out of Joni Sherman's account by selecting her image in the upper right of the screen and selecting **Sign out**.

 1. Open **Microsoft Edge** and navigate to **https://outlook.office.com/**.

 1. Log in with Megan Bowen's account, MeganB@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Megan's password should be provided by your lab hosting provider.

 1. Megan should have an email with the subject **Compliance Manager** in their inbox.